What Wake County students riding the bus Monday need to know

 WAKE COUNTY, N.C.
-(WTVD) -- Wake County students going back to school for in-person instruction will have new bus procedures they must follow.
+(WTVD) -- Wake County students going back to school for in-person instruction will have new bus procedures to follow in addition to all the new procedures inside the classrooms.

-Stephen Sposato, Director of Transportation Operations with Wake County Public Schools, is speaking on Thursday about preparations to welcome back bus riders next week.
+Students at bus stops must be wearing masks and waiting at least six feet apart.

+But before the students even get to the bus stop, parents will be required to give them a COVID-19 health screening--which is covered in the attestation form they must fill out.

 What Wake County students riding the bus Monday need to know